Marion Howard Dunham

 Marion Howard Dunham (née, Howard; December 6, 1842 – December 27, 1921) was an American teacher, temperance activist, and suffragist.
 She entered upon the temperance field in 1877 with the inauguration of the red ribbon movement in her state of Iowa, but believing in more permanent effort, she was the prime agitator in the organization of the local Woman's Christian Temperance Union (W.C.T.U.).
 In 1883, she was elected state superintendent of the Department of Scientific Temperance and held the office for four years lecturing to institutes and general audiences on that subject most of the time.
 She procured the "Prohibitory law of the state of Iowa", in February 1886.
 When the Iowa State Temperance Union began to display its opposition to the national W.C.T.U., she came to be considered a leader on the side of the minority who adhered to the national and when the majority in the state union seceded from the national union October 16, 1890, she was elected president of those remaining auxiliary to that body.
 She spent a large part of her time in the field lecturing on temperance.

 In addition to her temperance work, she was always a radical equal suffragist, who spoke and wrote much on that subject.
 A Christian socialist and an outspoken militant, Dunhan was an asset to the Socialist women's movement.

 Early life and education

 Marion H. Howard was born at Burton, Ohio, December 6, 1842.
 She passed the first part of her life upon a farm.
 Her parents were Justice Howard and Clara Taylor Howard.

 She was educated in the public schools till the age of fifteen, when she became a teacher, using the money thus earned to complete her education in various Ohio institutions.

 Career

-She taught in the public schools of Chicago from 1806 to 1873.